 Today's chapter of Adventures in Cluelessness finds our hero, the erstwhile newby author penning his first horror novel without exactly understanding what 'horror' is.
 For your edification, I refer you to Nature's Way.
 As noted elsewhere, this one more or less wrote itself while I watched helplessly as a spectator - but that's a story for another day.
 What's relevant to this topic is that at the time my understanding of horror was more or less limited to cheesy undead flicks and chainsaw epics.
 As you might surmise, horror is not one of my favorite subject matters.
 So I was both surprised and disturbed by what was flowing out of me onto the computer.
 It was only later, at one of the many fine writers' workshops at Windycon, that I learned the facts and began to appreciate the potential for this much maligned genre.

 It is all too easy to turn up ones nose at the thought of penning yet another stereotyped epic which this poor, beleagured genre does not need.
 However, because Hollywood and the hack wordsmiths have bastardized the genre so thoroughly, there is plenty of room for the discerning author to mine fresh chills even from what, on the surface, looks like an unpromising field.
-In this regard, such varied works as "Titanic', 'Fail Safe', and even 'The Matrix' - all of which evoke strong negative responses - may be considered horror.
+In this regard, such varied works as "Titanic', 'Fail Safe', and 'The Terminator' - all of which evoke a relentless, unstoppable doom approaching - may be considered horror.
 Any author who can't come up with chills and screams from historical events, modern geopolitics or technology projections - without explosions and wallowing in ichor - should hang up his keyboard.

 Index - Small Press Services - Author Services - Artist Services - Site Map

 About Writing - Our Reviews - Shopping Cart

 Short Stories - Required Reading - Links - Contact Us - Guest Book